jikoriko/Genus/README.md

        * System Data
       (more to come)

- 3: the build folder (GenusBuild) should have a file called /Data/ServerSettings.xml
+ 3: the build folder (GenusBuild) you have a file called /Data/ServerSettings.xml for server config

-       You can use SQLLite for getting started, SQLLite stores the database in a local file, in reality you would want to create an sql database required for the server to run, you can do this using cloud based services such as amazon aws, or on the host computer. configure the SqlConnectionString for connection to your SQL database:
+       For the database you can use SQLLite for getting started, SQLLite stores the database in a local file, in reality you would want to create an sql database required for the server to run, you can do this using cloud based services such as amazon aws, or on the host computer. configure the SqlConnectionString for connection to your SQL database:
            <SqlConnectionString> </SqlConnectionString>